What’s the problem with boredom?

 It’s important to get bored at times to guide us to do something more meaningful.
 How many of us have left a job because it’s got boring?

-In normal life we find ways to relieve boredom but for those particularly in hospitals and care homes this can be really challenging and many can get profoundly bored.
+In normal life we find ways to relieve boredom but for those who are trapped in a situation now for many of us in lock-down, and for those in hospitals and care homes this can be really challenging and many can get profoundly bored.

 Boredom is a negative emotional state associated with a lack of energy, lack of focus, time slowing, frustration, lack of hope and is even correlated with higher mortality rates.
 The Anti-boredom Campaign aims to raise awareness and acknowledge that prolonged boredom is a suffering.
-We want to encourage research into the cost of boredom, together with ideas and resources to spark the imagination of those in hospital and homes.
-Reports suggest over half of adults struggle with boredom in hospital, and for many this can be last experiences of life.
+We want to encourage research into the cost of boredom, together with ideas and resources to spark the imagination of those in isolation.
+In hospital, reports suggest over half of adults struggle with boredom in hospital, and for many this can be last experiences of life.
 By providing opportunities for combating boredom you can bring joy!

 Interacting with the world…

 We are born curious and wanting to interact with the world.
 Our lives are normally busy and full of variety.
-Given the shock and upheaval of illness in this situation you could find yourself sitting in bed, and waiting with time on your mind to worry about an uncertain future.
+For those suddenly confined through illness, following the shock and upheaval in this situation you could find yourself sitting in bed, and waiting with time on your mind to worry about an uncertain future.
 Boredom urges us onto more meaningful activity but hospitals lack options for what to do.
 In these circumstances many find it hard to focus on reading and TV in hospital can be costly and uninspiring during the day especially.
-Despite smartphones many of us need more, and can still feel bored in hospital.
-As adults we are so very aware of our situation and particularly when in hospital this brings understandable worry.
+Despite smartphones many of us need more, and can still feel bored in hospital, and the same for us at home.
+As adults we are so very aware of our situation and particularly during times of uncertainty brings understandable worry.
 Wouldn’t it be a kindness to offer some ‘food for the mind’ to relieve boredom and anxiety, and find focus elsewhere?
-In a hospital while care is excellent for the body, what about the mind?
+For those in hospital while care is excellent for the body, what about the mind?

 Challenging boredom as a taboo for adults…